mitsuhiko/lucumr/2022/1/7/as-any-hack.rst

     impl<T: Any + Debug + 'static> DebugAny for T {}

-Rhis will in fact compile and you will be able to construct such a box, but what will not work is downcasting:
+This will in fact compile and you will be able to construct such a box, but what will not work is downcasting:

 .. sourcecode:: rust